Clustering multivariate functional data using unsupervised binary trees: Empirical analysis

 The functions $h$ are defined, by $h_1(t) = \left(6 - \lvert 20t - 6\rvert\right)_+ / 4$, $h_2(t) = \left(6 - \lvert 20t - 14\rvert\right)_+ / 4$ and $h_3(t) = \left(6 - \lvert 20t - 10\rvert\right)_+ / 4$, for $t \in [0, 1]$.
 (Here, $(\,\cdot\,)_+$ denotes the positive part of the expression between the brackets.)
 The functions $b_H$ are defined, for $t \in [0, 1]$, by $b_H(t) = (1 + t)^{-H}B_H(1 + t)$ where $B_H(\cdot)$ is a fractional Brownian motion with Hurst parameter $H$.
 The mixing proportions are set to be equal.

 The data to which we apply the clustering are obtained as in \eqref{data_real}.
-Each component curve is observed at $101$ equidistant points in $[0,1]$.
+Each component curve is observed at $101$ equidistant points over $[0,1]$.
 The bivariate error vectors have zero-mean Gaussian independent components with variance 1/2.
-Figure \ref{fig:scenario_2} presents the smoothed version, using the methodology of \cite{golovkine_learning_2020}, of the simulated data.
+Figure \ref{fig:scenario_2} presents the smoothed curves from the simulated data.
+Smoothing was done using the methodology of \cite{golovkine_learning_2020}.
 As pointed out by \cite{schmutz_clustering_2020}, the different clusters cannot be identified using only one variable: cluster 1 (blue) is similar to cluster 3 (green) for variable $X^{(1)}(t)$ and in like manner, cluster 1 (blue) is like cluster 2 (orange) and cluster 3 (green) for variable $X^{(2)}(t)$.
 The brown and pink groups might be considered as ``noise'' clusters that aim to make discrimination between the other groups harder.
-Hence, clustering methods that are specialized for univariate data should fail to retrieve true membership using only $X^{(1)}(t)$ or $X^{(2)}(t)$.
+Hence, clustering methods that are specialized for univariate data, should fail to retrieve true membership using only $X^{(1)}(t)$ or $X^{(2)}(t)$.
 For \texttt{FunHDDC} and \texttt{Funclust}, the functional form of the data is reconstructed using a cubic B-spline basis, smoothing with $25$ basis functions.

 \end{scenario}

 \begin{scenario} The last simulation is the same as the second one, except we add some correlation between the components.
 So, for each $n \in \{1, \dots, N\}$, we observe a realization of the vector $X = \left(X^{(1)} + \alpha X^{(2)}, X^{(2)}\right)^\top$, where $\alpha = 0.4$.
 Figure \ref{fig:scenario_3} presents the smoothed version, using the methodology of \cite{golovkine_learning_2020}, of the simulated data.
 For \texttt{FunHDDC} and \texttt{Funclust}, the functional form of the data is reconstructed using a cubic B-spline basis, smoothing with $25$ basis functions.